 (Amended: October 15, 2022, revision of Secretary’s duties)

-ARTICLE X.
+ARTICLE X sub article A.

 Officer: Treasurer:

 Section 1.
 The Treasurer shall receive and deposit all monies of this Association and shall oversee all its funds and securities and shall further keep an accurate record of receipts and expenditures and shall disburse funds only in such manner as is authorized by this Association.
 The Treasurer shall present a statement of account at every board meeting of this Association and full report of all accounts at the Annual Meeting and at other times when requested by the Board of Directors.